 This first sign, “Duck” is by a friend, Hitoko Okada, a fashion artist.
 In this piece, she uses Kaomoji, the Japanese smileys and emoticons.
 Hitoko describes that by pairing “duck” on a caution sign, it is a “humorous traffic warning for overhead hazards like falling glass from poorly constructed condos” and other poorly constructed projects.
 “In general a warning for oncoming hazards on life’s unpredictable path when the city and corporation keep passing up the response-ability.”
 For more on Hitoko’s art, visit her website, Hitokoo.com.

-For more on this week’s photo challenge, visit the Daily Post.
+For more photos on this week’s theme, visit WP Weekly Photo Challenge